Stone Age ~ Copper Age ~ Bronze Age ~ Iron Age ~ Industrial Revolution ~ Atomic Age ~ Space Age ~ Information Age

 Can you spot other so-called new “products” that are nothing more than two existing products being packaged together?
 I bet you can!

 Personally I’m hoping the Nano Age will shrink all these bullshit products so I’ll never have to see them again.
-I’m looking forward to get my ass into the quantum realm.
+I’m looking forward to getting my ass into the quantum realm.